-The methodology set out in this document combines existing network planning and generation feedback is sought on the proposed framework for combining them to deliver on the requirements set out in SEM-16-081.
+The methodology set out in this document combines existing network planning and generation adequacy tools and standards into a framework that can fulfill the requirements set out in SEM-16-081.
+These tools and standards are already used by the Transmission System Operators.
+In this consultation feedback is sought on the proposed framework for combining them to deliver on the requirements set out in SEM-16-081.